jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

 ![SR-MPLS Topology](/topo_drawings/sr-mpls-medium.png)
 For full size image see [LINK](/topo_drawings/sr-mpls-large.png)

-### Enable BGP Label Unicast
+### Enable BGP Labeled Unicast
-BGP Label Unicast (BGP-LU) is needed to advertise the label information we will need to enable SR-MPLS routing of our desired network traffic 20.0.0.0/24.
+BGP Labeled Unicast (BGP-LU) is needed to advertise the label information we will need to enable SR-MPLS routing of our desired network traffic 20.0.0.0/24.
 First lets enable BGP-LU on our PE routers xrd01 and xrd07 plus our BGP route reflectors xrd05 and xrd06.
 The command *allocate-label all* under the ipv4 unicast which instructs bgp to advertise the networks in the global ipv4 table as labeled routes.
 Next you will add enable labeled unicast with the command *address-family ipv4 labeled-unicast* under neighbor-group ibgp-v4 group.

 xrd01 and xrd07
   ```